Gene Dodaro

-Eugene Louis Dodaro (born May 7, 1951) is the comptroller general of the United States and head of the U.S. Government Accountability Office (GAO).
+Eugene Louis Dodaro (born May 7, 1951) is an American politician who was the comptroller general of the United States and head of the U.S. Government Accountability Office (GAO) from 2008 to 2025.
 From October 1, 2000, until March 12, 2008, he was the chief operating officer (COO) of the GAO and he held the equivalent second-in-command title before the late 2000 restructuring of the GAO, principal assistant comptroller general, a title he had held since May 1999.
 This change of titles is a result of the organization-wide restructuring rather than a promotion or other event in his career; from May 1999 through to March 12, 2008, Dodaro retained the position of second in command of the GAO.
+Dodaro announced his retirement in 2025 and retired as comptroller general on December 30.

 Early life and education

 Dodaro is the son of Jim and Betty Dodaro and grew up in the Monessen—Belle Vernon region of Pennsylvania, attending Belle Vernon Area High School, where he played basketball.

 Dodaro attended Lycoming College in Williamsport, Pennsylvania, and graduated in 1973 receiving a Bachelor of Arts degree in accounting.